Portland’s Impressive Impressionist

 Behind The Gallery Wall with collectors Randall Dagel and Mark Humpal.
 Learn about the art of collecting with Randall Dagel and Mark Humpal, two long-standing and knowledgeable members of the Northwest art world.
 From developing a personal taste or aesthetic to the process of purchasing artwork, collecting art can be an exciting and meaningful enterprise.
 This lecture will discuss the various aspects of curating a home or public art collection as well as provide insight into the local art scene in Portland and beyond.
 Enjoy an evening of art and learning that will help you develop your own skills as a curator!

-Randall Dagel has been collecting art for nearly forty-years, acquiring works that truly “sang to his spirit.”
+Randall Dagel has been collecting art for nearly forty years, acquiring works that truly “sang to his spirit.”
 His home has long been filled with art that brings beauty and joy, and he takes great satisfaction in preserving and sharing these works with the public through his collection nicknamed “The Miranda Collection”.
 Through exhibition loans, he brings recognition to the artists who inspired these scenes — contributing to regional pride and strengthening appreciation for Northwest art.

 Mark Humpal is an art historian, independent curator, and gallerist in Portland, Oregon.
 He is the award-winning author of Ray Stanford Strong: West Coast Landscape Artist.
 He is also coauthor, with Margaret E. Bullock, of Coast to Cascades: C. C. McKim’s Impressionist Vision, and his articles on Oregon artists have appeared in the Oregon Historical Quarterly and other journals.
 He is currently writing a book on Arts and Crafts metal smith, Albert Berry.